How to Choose the Best Toothbrush For You

 Photo: Alliance Images / Shutterstock.com

-Start with the bristles.
+To find the best toothbrush among the overwhelming options on the drugstore shelf, start with the bristles.
 The designs—flat, rippled, dome-shaped, and more—come down to personal choice.
 But most dental professionals recommend soft brushes, which work best for removing plaque and debris, and are less harsh on your teeth and gums.

 For people with orthodontic appliances and other dental work, specialty tools can clean hard-to-reach places and get under bridgework, augmenting regular brushing.
 (Talk to your dentist or dental hygienist.)
-Other brushes can wrap around braces, but what’s most important is cleaning thoroughly and getting between the braces and the gum line, says Dr. Bob Cram, an orthodontist in Red Deer, Alta., and president of the Canadian Association of Orthodontists.
+Other brushes can wrap around braces, but what’s most important is cleaning thoroughly and getting between the braces and the gum line, says Dr. Bob Cram, an orthodontist in Red Deer, Alberta, and past-president of the Canadian Association of Orthodontists.

 “Don’t get hung up on the design—just get in there and scrub,” says Cram.